 Photodetectors, which have been especially designed to work within the high magnetic field, are glued onto the back of each of the crystals to detect the scintillation light and convert it to an electrical signal that is amplified and sent for analysis.

 The ECAL, made up of a “barrel” section and two “endcaps”, forms a layer between the tracker and the HCAL.
 The cylindrical barrel consists of 61,200 crystals formed into 36 “supermodules”, each weighing around three tonnes and containing 1700 crystals.
 The flat endcaps seal off the barrel at each end and are made up of almost 15,000 more crystals.

 For extra spatial precision, the ECAL also contains a preshower detector that sits in front of the endcaps.
 These allow CMS to distinguish between single high-energy photons (often signs of exciting physics) and the less interesting close pairs of low-energy photons.

 The CMS ECAL…

 - crystals each weigh 1.5kg but with a volume roughly equal to that of a small coffee cup,

 - contains nearly 80,000 such crystals, each of which took two days to grow.

 Production Story ....

-A Russian factory in a former military complex took on the job of producing most of the crystals, whilst the remainder were produced in China.
-It took about ten years to grow all 78,000 crystals to stringent specifications, taking around two days to artificially grow each one.
-Inside the detector they also face high radiation, so the lead tungstate material had to be carefully chosen and developed…
+A Russian factory in a former military complex took on the job of producing most of the crystals, while the remainder were produced in China.
+It took about ten years to grow all 78,000 crystals to stringent specifications, taking around two days to grow each one.
+Inside the detector, the crystals face high radiation, so the lead tungstate material had to be carefully chosen and developed.